fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE4.md

-# Demo - Application Migration Service (MGN) - Launch Template
+# Demo - Application Migration Service (MGN) - Test & Cutover

-- Stage 1 Establish Private Connectivity Between the environments (VPC Peer)
-- Stage 2 Replication Template
+- Stage 1 Replication Template
-- Stage 3 Add Source Server
+- Stage 2 Add Source Server
-- Stage 4 Launch Template <= `YOU ARE HERE`
+- Stage 3 Launch Template
-- Stage 5 Test & Cutover
+- Stage 4 Test & Cutover
-- Stage 6 Cleanup
+- Stage 5 Cleanup <= `YOU ARE HERE`

-# EC2 Launch Template

-Click on your source server, in the menu click on Launch settings, under EC2 Launch Template click Modify

-Pick a `Template version description`, I'll use  `template-v1`

-Select awssnpublic subnet

-Under `Additional security groups` select `AWSInstanceSG-`

-Open `Advanced network configuration` and set the `Auto-assign public IP` to `enable`

-Click `Create template version`

-Select the `launch template` click on `actions` then click on `Set Default version` to set the default version to the latest version
+# Lifecycle: Not ready

+Move to the MGN Console https://console.aws.amazon.com/mgn/home

+In the menu select `Source servers` and click on your source server

+In the `Migration dashboard` tab you will see that the sevice is completing `Replication initiation steps` wait till the lifecycle stage becomes `Ready for testing`

+# Lifecycle: Test in progress

+Click Test and cutover, Launch and then Launch test instance

+Wait till the test instance is launched and passed the 2 status checks, first there will be a conversion server

+Select the testserver, click connect

+EC2 Instance connect

+Type ec2-user instead of root

+ls

+# Lifecycle: Cutover

+Click Test and cutover, Launch and then Launch cutover instance

+Wait till the cutover instance is launched and passed the 2 status checks

+Select the cutoverserver, click connect

+EC2 Instance connect

+Type ec2-user instead of root

+ls